avantifellows/plio-analytics/docs/DEPLOYMENT.md

     8. Save the container definition and the task definition.
     9. You will see the new task definition within the list of all task definitions.

-8. Under ECS, go to `Clusters` and create a new cluster with the name `plio-staging-cluster`. (skip this step if you've already created a Cluster when setting up the frontend repository)
+8. Under ECS, go to `Clusters` and create a new cluster with the name `plio-staging-cluster`. (skip this step if you've already created a Cluster when setting up the frontend/backend repository)
     1. Select `Networking only`.
 We will go with serverless deployment so that we don't worry about managing our own server instances.
     2. Don't create a new VPC for your cluster.
 We'll use the VPC created in previous step in the next step of creating a service.
     3. Click on the create button.